(Thanks to Colin for the title that I pilfered from a Twitter conversation…)

 “Are you sure your password is correct?”

 No, really.
 Are you sure?
 Because I’m going to guess that the reason you’re getting that “Can’t login error” isn’t because all of my infrastructure is broken.
 It’s because your password is wrong.
 So please…check your password when we ask.
-We’re not doing this to dodge work – hell, we even stuff up our own passwords from time to time (or, if you’re like some of the people I work with, more often than that!) so even we’re not immune to fumble-fingers.
+We’re not doing this to dodge work – hell, we even screw up our own passwords from time to time (or, if you’re like some of the people I work with, more often than that!) so even we’re not immune to fumble-fingers.

 “Please don’t give your password to your assistant/manager/someone else”